CruGlobal/google-account-migration-script/README.md

 ## requirements

-You must have a modern (2.1+) version of ruby and the chromedriver installed on your path (https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver)
+You must have a modern (2.1+) version of ruby and the chromedriver installed on your path (https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver).
+Try `brew install chromedriver`.

 You must also copy the `config.json` file (which you can get from Mark K. or Shelby B.) into the root of this project.